-Katie Roberts is a Career Expert with over 10 years' experience in the career counselling industry.
-She started her own career consultancy in 2002, and since then, she and her team have provided consulting services for over 10,000 individuals and organisations.
+With over 10 years' experience in the career counselling industry, Katie established Katie Roberts Career Consulting in 2002.
+Since then, she and her team have provided consulting services for over 10,000 individuals and organisations.
 She has a Bachelor of Science (Psychology & Management) from the University of Wollongong and spent part of her degree studying at Indiana University in the United States on a scholarship program.
 Upon graduating, Katie moved to London where she worked as a Recruitment Consultant for TMP Worldwide (now know as Hudson), one of the world's largest recruitment agencies.
-She is an accredited MBTI Practitioner and a Professional Member of the Career Development Association of Australia.
+She is an accredited MBTI® Practitioner and a Professional Member of the Career Development Association of Australia.

 "When I was seven I wanted to be a pharmacist because I liked the colour of the carpet in the local chemist.
 At thirteen, I changed my mind and decided I wanted to be a chiropractor because my mother told me they earned a lot of money.